Project

 I think this would be a pretty good solution actually, it seems very unlikely to have class names which can't be encoded in UTF-8.

-Updated by nobu (Nobuyoshi Nakada) 15 days ago · Edited
+Updated by nobu (Nobuyoshi Nakada) about 2 months ago · Edited

 Currently instance variables of class/module are prohibited.